Bryan Museum: A Growing Collection

 From there, the collection expanded both rapidly and eclectically.
 Fine art acquisitions further shaped its direction, with Western and Texas art becoming an early focus.
-For many years, Texas art was under—appreciated, by critics and collectors alike.
+For many years, Texas art was underappreciated, by critics and collectors alike.
 More recently, however, Texas artists have enjoyed a renaissance, with a growing popular interest in their works.
 With its focus on artists who lived during the West's "Golden Age," the Texas art collection presents a unique opportunity for visitors to experience that period of history from each artist's point of view.

 Antique firearms were of personal interest to Bryan, and his knowledge of their history helped him amass a high-quality collection.
-In his pursuit of the finest pieces, Bryan also purchased a number of existing collections.
-The Enrique Guerra collection enriched Bryan’s own collection with its exquisite Spanish Colonial and Mexican saddles, firearms, and gun leather.
+In his pursuit of the finest pieces, Bryan also purchased several existing collections.
+The Enrique Guerra collection enriched Bryan’s collection with its exquisite Spanish Colonial and Mexican saddles, firearms, and gun leather.
 The Joe Russell spur collection brought nearly 500 pairs of spurs ranging across five centuries and numerous styles.
 The Galveston Collection, which Bryan purchased in the 1990s, added over 3,500 documents related to Galveston's unique history.

 Bryan also purchased important ephemera collections, including those of Frank Reaugh, a pastel landscape artist who lived near Dallas at the turn of the century, and José Cisneros, a Mexican-born illustrator with a passion for the Spanish southwest.
 These ephemera collections include artwork, artifacts, manuscripts, sketchbooks and reference works, and original photographs.